NDecision/Banzai/README.md

 <b>DegreeOfParallelism</b> - The maximum number of parallel operations that are used to process the subjects when calling [ExecuteManyAsync](#running-nodes).

 ###NodeResult
-When a node executes, it returns a NodeResult.
+When a node executes, it returns a NodeResult and also exposes the current or last NodeResult in the Result property.
 The NodeResult will contain:

 <b>NodeResultStatus</b> - Represents the status of this node.
 If this is a parent node, it represents a rollup status of all child nodes.